cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Added scrollbox and radiogroup to the formdesigner Added Middle, MD5 and MD5 as allowable hotkeys
 Added controller keys as hotkeys
+Single stepping now shows an indication if an condition jump will be taken

 lua: